gbLw1/react-practice/README.md

 ### Objectives:

+Learn how to:

-- Learn how to create a multi-step form
+- Create a multi-step form
-- Learn how to manage form state and validation
+- Manage form state and validation
-- Learn how to manage global state with Zustand
+- Manage global state with Zustand
-- Learn how to manage URL state
+- Manage URL state
-- Learn how to create a private route
+- Create a private route
   - Redirect to login page if user is not authenticated
   - Return to the previous private route after login
-- Learn how to use Axios for HTTP requests
+- Use Axios for HTTP requests
-- Learn how to style your app with Tailwind CSS
+- Style your app with Tailwind CSS
-- Learn how to use Flowbite React components
+- Use Flowbite React components
-- Learn how to use React Query for HTTP state management
+- Use React Query for HTTP state management
-- Learn how to use social login authentication
+- Use social login authentication
-- Learn how to use Zod for form validation
+- Use Zod for form validation
-- Learn how to use React Hook Form for form management
+- Use React Hook Form for form management

-So far, the app has the following features:

-- Login page with a multi-step form managed by URL state
-- Dashboard page with a private route

 ## Project progress